Vitols999/QMS-WIKI/Ubuntu-HowTo.md

 **Remarks:**

 * Starting with version 1.13.0 QMapShack requires PROJ.4 version 5.0.0 or newer.
+It is reported that with the standard Ubuntu-20.04 installation this requirement is already fulfilled.

     To check the installed PROJ.4 version with the above command run

         pkg-config --modversion proj